BendDAO/bend-gitbook-portal/resources/terms-of-service.md

 ## Introduction

-Welcome to Bend (“Company”, “we”, “our”, “us”)!
+Welcome to BendDAO (“Company”, “we”, “our”, “us”)!

-These Terms of Service (“Terms”, “Terms of Service”) govern your use of our website located at benddao.xyz (together or individually “Service”) operated by Bend.
+These Terms of Service (“Terms”, “Terms of Service”) govern your use of our website located at benddao.xyz (together or individually “Service”) operated by BendDAO.

 Our Privacy Policy also governs your use of our Service and explains how we collect, safeguard and disclose information that results from your use of our web pages.